kech-app/janus/README.md

 - Interaction Designers make graphical interfaces
 - LLMs and Programmers write code

-LUX is a [Janusian Thinking](https://www.creativitypost.com/article/janusian_thinking) design effort to revisit how we think about UI for software applications.
+This project is a [Janusian Thinking](https://www.creativitypost.com/article/janusian_thinking) design effort to revisit how we think about UI for software applications.

 We are respecting contradictory perspectives to the application design effort:
 - **dividing**-analyzing - conquer & conquest - **loved** by engineers - pragmatism - working **things**
 - **unifying**-synthesizing - unified perspective - **loved** by designers - harmony - beautiful **things**

-Using LUX should be very simple, but Designing LUX can be hard.
+Using Janus should be very simple, but Designing LUX can be hard.

-So we will start with the simple: The LUX DSL user perspective.
+So we will start with the simple: The Janus DSL user perspective.

-## Lux basics: Attributes, Widgets and Fields
+## Janus basics: Attributes, Widgets and Fields

-in LUX:
+in Janus:

 $$field = attribute + widget$$